mozilla/ActiveData/docs/compare_JSONPath.md

 **the third book**

 This type of query should never be needed: The store will sell books, or acquire new ones, messing with the order.
-There is something in the order of the books that is somehow meaningful: Does the store have only one shelf?
+If this type of query is needed, then there is something in the order of the books that is somehow meaningful: Does the store have only one shelf?
 Are the books stacked on a table?
 Are they ranked by how long they have been in the store?
+In any case, we will use a window function to order the inventory, and then pick the third one.

 |           XPath           |   JSON Expression   |
 |---------------------------|---------------------|
 | `$..book[2]`<br>
   `$..book[(@.length-1)]`   |   <pre>{
+    "from":{
+        "from":"store",
+        "window":{
+            "name":"order",
-    "from":{"from":"store", "window":{"name":"order", "value":"rownum", "groupby":"item_type"}},
+            "value":"rownum",
+            "groupby":"item_type"
+        }
+    },
     "where": {"eq":{"order":2}}
 }</pre>       |